Jesus asked his disciples, "But what about you? Who do you say I am?"

 We are in Him and He is in us.
 I guess that's why He went on to tell us something that blows my mind: "You are the light of the world..."
 Really ???
 If you're anything like me, you may be very challenged to contemplate that awesome declaration about your true identity.
 Especially at times when the weight of your emotions and your circumstances seems anything but light.

-And Jesus doesn't just stop with describing us, He tells us to "let your light so shine before men that it glorifies your Father in heaven."
+And Jesus doesn't just stop with describing us, He tells us to "let your light so shine before others that they see your good works and glorify your Father in heaven."

 Glorifying God ?
 I definitely want help with that.
 Bigtime.
 So what an incredible blessing it is to have a Bigtime Helper, the Holy Spirit.
 I'll be writing about the Holy Spirit in my next letter, dear friend, so hope you'll bookmark this site or start your journey as a subscriber.